 When aiming for a particular score, students should think about their motivations, experts say, whether that’s trying to practice for the SAT or to earn a coveted and competitive scholarship.

 On the PSAT 8/9, 835 was the mean score for eighth grade test-takers, compared with 892 for their ninth grade peers, according to 2020-2021 data from the College Board.
 The mean score on the PSAT 10 and PSAT/NMSQT was 959 for sophomores and 1044 for juniors.

 Scores can reveal strengths and weaknesses, Plott says, and make students aware of deficiencies they can address before the SAT.
 Pinpointing the exact score needed to earn a National Merit Scholarship is tricky, however, because it varies.
 There’s no set number from year to year.

-Winners are selected from among the highest-scoring PSAT/NMSQT test-takers in each state who also have qualifying SAT or ACT scores, meaning the competition is stiff.
+Recipients are selected from among the highest-scoring PSAT/NMSQT test-takers in each state who also have qualifying SAT or ACT scores, meaning the competition is stiff.

 “There’s so little room for error that you just have to crush the test,” Applerouth says of those chasing scholarship dreams.

 Since the PSAT is similar to the SAT, experts recommend using the same test prep materials for all PSAT exams.